High School Curriculum

 - Standards for Social Studies, English Language Arts, Environmental and Sustainability Education, and Social Emotional Learning-What Kinds of Actions Can Lead to Justice?

-- What are the ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?
+- What are ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?

 High School Outcomes

 By the time Washington State students leave high school, they will:

 - recognize landmark court decisions and legislation that affected and continue to affect Tribal sovereignty;

 - understand that Tribal sovereignty protects Tribes' ways of life and the development of their nations;

 - understand that Tribal, state, and federal agencies often work together toward the same goal;

 - explain the governmental structure of at least one Tribe in their community; and

 - distinguish between federally and non-federally recognized Tribes.

 - Social Emotional Learning Standards